Plantar Fasciitis – Your Path to Recovery

-Diagnosis of plantar fasciitis is straightforward.
-As soon as you notice heel or foot paint, schedule an appointment with Erko Physio.
-Aside from light walking, all weight bearing exercise should cease immediately to reduce the risk of further tearing.
+Diagnosis of plantar heel pain is relatively straightforward.
+As soon as you notice heel or foot paint, schedule an appointment with Brunswick Heads Physio.
+For a short period of time, try to adjust the activities that may have caused your heel to become sore.
 Sometimes pain may begin to subside naturally, particularly after a good night’s sleep.
-It is still important however to have the cause and extent of your condition examined so that an appropriate treatment plan can be put in place.
+However, it is still important to have your condition examined so that an appropriate treatment plan can be put in place.

 Every condition is unique, and results will vary for each individual.
-Treatment usually involves a combination of strength training, tailored exercises, corticosteroid injections and the use of shoe inserts to support and correct your arch.
+Treatment usually involves a combination of strength training, a short period of offloading the heel using tape or orthotics, and activity modifications.

-Here at Erko Physio, we custom design treatment plans for clients with plantar fasciitis.
+Here at Brunswick Heads Physio, we customise treatment plans for clients with plantar heel pain.
 Some of the common treatment options we use include: